 (3) CCOs shall coordinate physical health, behavioral health, intellectual and developmental disability and ancillary services between settings of care, including appropriate discharge planning for short-term and long-term hospital and institutional stays that reduce duplication of assessment and care planning activities:

-(a) With the services the enrollee receives from any other CCO;
+(a) With the services the member receives from any other CCO, and for FBDE members, from Medicare providers and, where applicable, MA or DSNP plans;

-(b) With the services the enrollee receives in FFS Medicaid; and
+(b) With the services the member receives in FFS Medicaid; and

-(c) With the services the enrollee receives from community and social support providers.
+(c) With the services the member receives from community and social support providers.

 (4) CCOs shall develop evidence-based and, whenever possible, innovative flexible and creative strategies, for use within their delivery system networks to ensure access to and provision of integrated and coordinated care, especially for members with ICC needs.